2023 Best Liberal Arts & Humanities Schools in Louisiana

 The average amount in student loans that liberal arts / sciences and humanities majors at Louisiana Tech take out is $31,000.

-Louisiana State University - Alexandria did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
-It came in at #9 on the list.
-Located in the rural area of Alexandria, Louisiana State University - Alexandria is a public college with a small student population.
+Louisiana State University - Alexandria ranked #9 on this year’s Best Liberal Arts & Humanities Schools in Louisiana list.
+Located in the rural area of Alexandria, Louisiana State University - Alexandria is a public school with a small student population.

 While working on their degree, liberal arts / sciences and humanities majors at Louisiana State University - Alexandria accumulate an average of around $22,879 in student debt.

-Full Liberal Arts / Sciences & Humanities at Louisiana State University - Alexandria Report
+Read full report on Liberal Arts / Sciences & Humanities at Louisiana State University - Alexandria

-Baton Rouge Community College landed the #10 spot in the 2023 rankings for the best liberal arts / sciences and humanities programs.
-Located in the medium-sized city of Baton Rouge, BRCC is a public school with a moderately-sized student population.
+Baton Rouge Community College came in at #10 in this year’s edition of the Best Liberal Arts & Humanities Schools in Louisiana ranking.
+Located in the medium-sized city of Baton Rouge, BRCC is a public school with a medium-sized student population.

 The average amount in student loans that liberal arts / sciences and humanities majors at BRCC take out is $15,850.